AndroidIDEOfficial/AndroidIDE/CONTRIBUTING.md

 If you face `AAPT2` issue while building AndroidIDE in the IDE itself, specify the `android.aapt2FromMavenOverride` property in `gradle.properties` with location of `aapt2` binary from Android SDK.
 However, this is an **experimental** property.

 ## Source code format
 The source code must have `4-space` indentation (soft tab).
 Java source code is formatted using `google-java-format` with `AOSP` style formatting.
-You can execute `./gradlew goJF` in terminal to format all Java source files using Google Java Format.
+You can execute `./gradlew format` in terminal to format all Java source files using Google Java Format.
+**This will commit the changes as well**.

 ## Issues & Pull requests
 Use the issue/PR templates when possible.
 Provide a proper title and a clear description for the issue/PR.
 For bug reports, provide a step-by-step procedure to reproduce the issue.
 Always put crash logs, build outputs, etc in `code blocks`.